danlm/Nial-dev/BuildNial/README.md

    set to BuildNial/src and the build directory to BuildNial/build.
 Then change to the build directory.

-   If you are using the command line version of Cmake then do the following
+   If you are using the command line version of Cmake then do the following:

    $ cd build

    $ cmake ../src

 6. Do the make in the build directory to build executable nial:

    $ cd ../build

    $ make

-7. Test the nial executable in build by running it interactively using
+7. Test the nial executable in build by running it interactively using:

    $ ./nial -i

    This will display a header and a prompt of 5 spaces.
    Enter he nial expression:

-        5 + count 10
+   *5 + count 10*

    It displays the result:

-   6 7 8 9 10 11 12 13 14 15
+   *6 7 8 9 10 11 12 13 14 15*

-   This example shows that the definition of count as
+   This example shows that the definition of *count* as

-       count IS OPERATION A { 1 + tell A }
+       *count IS OPERATION A { 1 + tell A }*

    has been installed correctly.

 8. Move the nial executable into the pkgblder directory and rename it nial_basic:

    $ mv nial ../pkgblder/nial_basic

 We have now completed the process of getting a nial executable that can be used to add other features.

-#Creating Nial Packages
+##Creating Nial Packages

-We define a "Nial package" as  basic nial extended by selected features.
+We define a "Nial package" as  basic *nial* extended by selected features.
 The design of pkgblder is intended to be open ended so that new features can be developed and easily included in packages.